Asamatter/Neptune-octo-goggles/src/README.md

-# neptune-social-media
+# Neptune
-Neptune - A Social Media Platform for Connecting People, Written in Django.
+A Social Media Platform for Connecting People, Written in Django.